PPMO The Project Management Office’s (PMO) Today and tomorrow

 - Continuous learning is the hallmark of a creative culture; without it, your strategy will become stale.

-Aspirational goal setting is never easy, and it is just as hard to maintain focus on the overall objectives when people are settled into the daily ways and habits.
+When it comes to PMO excellence, aspirational goal setting is never easy, and it is just as hard to maintain focus on the overall objectives when people are settled into the daily ways and habits.
 The good news is that you can start building your 2021 goal list now and share with other people to get their perspective and feedback.
-The strategic PMO becomes the heartbeat of many well run organizations and should set the tone for others to follow.
-The PMO should ensure that the organization’s strategy document with its vision and priorities are well known by many and consistently reviewed and updated for relevance.
+The strategic PMO becomes the heartbeat of many well-run organizations and should set the tone for others to follow.
+PMO excellence should ensure that the organization’s strategy document with its vision and priorities are well known by many and consistently reviewed and updated for relevance.
 In the words of Vince Lombardi “Perfection is not attainable, but if we chase perfection, we can catch excellence.”

 Paul Kesler, PMP, CSM, SSBB, is an experienced project and program manager with industry experience in Software Publishing, Payment Solutions, Financial Services and Receivables Management industries.
 His experience includes leading business strategy execution, working with C-Level and Senior leaders of various business lines to meet company annual goals and objectives.
 Paul is comfortable leading business projects like Go To Market launches of new cloud products and leading technology implementations and integrations such as Salesforce.
 He is also an active member of the Technology Association of Georgia (TAG) and the Project Management Institute (Atlanta Chapter).
 Paul writes about change management.